 Oxidized metals or various metal finishes in combination make for a unique mixed-metal look, too.
 Sparkling diamonds and gemstones offset with such metals take on a raw aesthetic that’s perfect for alternative or edgier brides-to-be.
 Suzanne Kalan, Anna Sheffield, Todd Pownell, and Todd Reed have the coolest versions on offer from double bands to multi-stone creations.

 One for more vivacity?
 Consider a ring with more than one stone such as Tiffany & Co.’s round brilliant diamond platinum ring offset with a pink diamond halo set in rose gold.
 Or, a colored center stone like Yael Designs yellow sapphire in a yellow gold setting joined with colorless diamond side stones set in white gold.

 For the epitome of modern metal mixing, think beyond two-tone rings with Spinelli Kilcollin’s Anath ring.
 Composed of four linked rings in mixed 18K rose, yellow and white gold with pavé-set cognac, champagne, and white diamonds and a one carat solitaire white diamond, it’s truly breathtaking.

 Ready to mix things up?
-Click through to see all of our favorite multi-metal engagement ring styles.
+Click through to see all of our favorite mixed-metal engagement ring styles, ahead.